 - Robopon has Kamat, the Legend 4.
 The game describes Kamat as male, but Nintendo Power says Kamat is female.
 His/her sprites, on the overworld and in-battle, do not help in any way whatsoever.

-- The eponymous protagonist of Dominique Pamplemousse is not only androgynous, but genderqueer as well, to the point they don't know as to what gender they identifies.
+- The eponymous protagonist of Dominique Pamplemousse is not only androgynous, but genderqueer as well, to the point they don't know what gender they identify as.

 - Steve?/Alex?, the player from Minecraft, has short hair if you play as Steve?, and long hair if you play as Alex?, but besides that (and the masculine name of "Steve?"), there's no indication whatsoever of the player's gender.
 Alex? in particular seems purposefully designed to be androgynous.
 His/Her name could easily be short for either Alexander or Alexandria, and long hair and skinnier arms are hardly exclusive to women.
 However, Alex? definitely seems feminine when contrasted with Steve? so a lot of people just assume Alex? is female.